 The Challenge Blocks complement our multi-disciplinary curriculum of 'Big Picture Learning' which incorporates Science, Humanities and Religious Studies.
 Students will choose topics of interest before they attend the Challenge Blocks.
 Research will be undertaken during the blocks and then presented on their return to school.

 Students will take part in a service learning program whereby they will have the opportunity to learn about and understand the importance of investing in social capital to benefit and support our community.
-The program has an option to undertake a trip to Laos focusing on service learning whilst they are there.

-Our Year 9 curriculum also has a particular emphasis on health, nutrition and fitness.
+Our Pre Senior School curriculum also has a particular emphasis on health, nutrition and fitness.
 Students attend weekly training through the sports program, participate in bushwalks, set themselves various physical challenges and have the opportunity to take part in local fun runs.